Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.15 - How to update and delete data & tables/README.md

 You can also add new columns using `ALTER TABLE` with the `ADD` command.
 For example, to add an `email` column of type `TEXT`:

 ALTER TABLE contact_detail ADD COLUMN email TEXT;

+### Applying Unique Constraints

+Consider a table named `example` with three integer columns: `a`, `b`, and `c`.
+We can enforce a unique constraint on the combination of columns `a` and `c` to ensure their combined values are unique across rows.

+This means that while `a` or `c` individually may have duplicate values, the pair `(a, c)` must be unique.
+For example, if one row has `(a=1, c=1)`, another row cannot have the same combination but could have `(a=1, c=2)`.

+In practical applications, such as a Family Travel Tracker, a table `visited_countries` might store `user_id` and `country_code`.
+While multiple users can visit the same country, the combination of `user_id` and `country_code` must be unique to avoid duplicate entries.

+To add a unique constraint to existing columns, use the `ALTER TABLE` command with `ADD CONSTRAINT`.
+For example:

+ALTER TABLE visited_countries ADD CONSTRAINT unique_user_country UNIQUE (user_id, country_code);

+Attempting to insert duplicate combinations after applying this constraint will result in an error, preventing duplicate data entries and allowing the application to notify users accordingly.